UTCNCSSoftwareDesignTudor2018/sd-project-2018-hunor-barabas/README.md

 Layered Architecture.
 MVC Pattern.

-Design patterns used: Observer - When stock prices change, the UI should change accordingly.
+Design patterns used: Singleton - For the ValidatorFactory
-                      Factory - Used to make a factory for connections.
+                      Factory - Used to make a factory for validators.

 ManyToMany:
   A trader can have multiple wallets and multiple orders.
 A stock can be present in multiple orders and in multiple wallets.